jiaweit2/msa-middleware/README.md

 ## Customization
 All custom files are expected to be Python files.
 Details may be found in this [wiki](https://github.com/jiaweit2/msa-middleware/wiki/Customization).
 You may skip this section if you just want to run the default demo.
 Users may edit the following files to customize:
-- Edit `middleware/custom/global-conf.json` to config the nodes information in the correct format.
-An example is given in that file.
+- Edit `middleware/custom/confs/global-conf.json` to config the global settings.
+- Create or edit `middleware/custom/confs/conf-{Node ID}.json` to config each node respectively.
 - Write your own query in `application/data/query`.
-- Write your own annotators/sensors under `middleware/custom/`.
+- Write your own annotators/sensors under corresponding directories of `middleware/custom/`.
 - Write your own commander method in `application/commander-template.py` for running (streaming) query only, static query already implemented.